Victim Justice Program

 1 position, unpaid

-The goal of this program is to introduce interns to the Victim Justice Program, develop legal skills and provide a deeper understanding of the Clinic’s prophetic call to “Seek justice, defend the oppressed.
-Take up the cause of the fatherless; plead the case of the widow.
-(Isaiah 1:17).
+The goals of this program are to develop an intern’s legal skills, serve as an introduction to the Victim Justice Program, and provide a deeper understanding of Neighborhood Christian Legal Clinic’s prophetic call to “Seek justice, defend the oppressed.
+Take up the cause of the fatherless; plead the case of the widow” (Isaiah 1:17).

-Qualifications: Law students (1L, 2L or 3L) or Spanish speaking undergrads with a passion that aligns with Victim Justice Program’s mission to provide holistic civil legal assistance to low-income victims of violent crime.
+Qualifications: Law students (1L, 2L or 3L) with a passion that aligns with the Victim Justice Program’s mission to provide civil legal assistance to low-income victims of violent crime.
 Applicants should feel comfortable working with clients who have suffered from violent crimes.
+Knowledge and fluency in Spanish is a plus.
+Undergraduate students fluent in Spanish are also encouraged to apply.

-Application Materials and Deadline: Please submit a cover letter referencing the Victim Justice/Immigrant Justice Legal Intern #KRNG, resume, and unofficial law school transcript by February 9, 2018 to the attention of Kathleen Bloxsome, Volunteer Coordinator at firstname.lastname@example.org Please note that positions may be filled on a rolling basis prior to this deadline.
+Application Materials and Deadline: Please submit a cover letter referencing the Victim Justice/Immigrant Justice Legal Intern #KR, resume, and unofficial law school transcript.
+Submit all materials by July 16, 2018 to the attention of Kathleen Bloxsome, Volunteer Coordinator at email@example.com.
+Please note that positions may be filled on a rolling basis prior to this deadline.